shanthi1999/web-dev-error-solutions/errors/react/handling-asynchronous-operations-in-react-with-useeffect-and-promises/README.md

+# 🐞 Handling Asynchronous Operations in React with useEffect and Promises

 This document addresses a common problem faced by React developers: managing asynchronous operations within functional components to prevent race conditions and ensure data is properly displayed.
 Specifically, we'll look at fetching data from an API using `fetch` and handling the promise lifecycle with `useEffect`.